 1615 Rolling View Drive, Cumming, Georgia 30040

-Small, Gated 55+ Community Has Single Story, Brick Homes, Open Floor Plans and Nearby Water Recreation on 38,000-Acre Lake Lanier
+Small, Gated 55+ Piedmont Corners Has Single Family Brick Homes, Open Floor Plans and Nearby Water Recreation on 38,000-Acre Lake Lanier

 About 40 miles northeast of downtown Atlanta, Cumming is a fast-growing, up and coming town that has become a commuter hub for Atlanta workers, thanks to the construction of Georgia State Route 400.
 It is also the location of Piedmont Corners, a small, gated 55+ community with attractive single family homes in a rural setting.